 Toppings You Should Try:

-- Coconut whipped cream: It is light and fluffy, and will make it feel like a dessert from a café
+- Coconut whipped cream: It is light and fluffy, and will make it feel like a dessert from a café.
+You also can try pairing with the low-calorie white chocolate sauce recipe for a luscious topping.

 - Cacao nibs or chocolate chips: good if you want a crunchy texture to contrast with the smooth pudding